 A red panda cuddly toy

-Your name displayed on a thank you board on their enclosure
+All the above plus the adopter’s name on a thank you board on the red panda enclosure

 Adopt a red panda today!